saykat-mir/saykat-mir/README.md

 ## About Me

-I am a Senior Software Engineer with a strong background in mobile application development and a deep expertise in Android, particularly using Jetpack Compose and Clean Architecture.
+A strong background in mobile application development and a deep expertise in Android, particularly using Jetpack Compose and Clean Architecture.
 With experience leading development for high-traffic apps, I specialize in creating scalable, secure, and high-performing applications for millions of users.
 My work spans various industries, including telecom, finance, and event management, where I've implemented innovative features like AI-driven face detection, dynamic UIs, and robust modular architectures.

 A collaborative team player and a dedicated developer, I bring a focus on Test-Driven Development (TDD) to ensure code reliability and maintainability.
-My recent work with 10 Minute School app and TARA app highlights my commitment to enhancing user experience, security, and app performance.
 In addition to technical expertise, I have a passion for mentoring, having taught Android development courses and led workshops on modern mobile tech.

 With a keen interest in solving complex problems and advancing mobile tech, I am continually driven to innovate and deliver impactful solutions in the mobile application landscape.